IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/examples/plugin/README.md

 ## Introduction

-This example app demonstrates how to write plugins, both frontends and services, for the TomTom IndiGO platform.
+This example app demonstrates how to write plugins, both frontends and services, for the TomTom Digital Cockpit platform.
 It also shows how to use TomTom Digital Cockpit's configuration framework for customizing the behavior of the TomTom Digital Cockpit platform.

 For a detailed explanation of this example app, see the following pages on the [TomTom Digital Cockpit Developer Portal](https://developer.tomtom.com/digital-cockpit/documentation/introduction):